Skip to main content

 2 mentions Positive Neutral Negative

 The game's stability is a significant concern, with reports of frequent crashes on launch and various bugs that hinder gameplay.
-While some users note that it isn't consistently buggy, the overall experience is marred by these issues, making it difficult to play reliably.
+However, some users note that it is not consistently buggy, which offers a slight reprieve from the overall instability.

-• “This game is much more buggy than I thought, to the point that you can't really play it.”
+• “But this game is much more buggy than I thought, to the point that you can't really play it.”

-• “It crashes on launch sometimes, but otherwise, it's not necessarily buggy, which is a saving factor.”
+• “It crashes on launch sometimes, but otherwise, not necessarily buggy, which is a saving factor.”

 • music